cg3979/db_project/README.md

 ## ER Diagram

 The following ER diagram represents the database structure for the league.
-It includes the following entities: Division, Teams, Games, Players, Seasons, Statistics, and Referees along with their relationships.
+It includes the following entities: Division, Teams, Players, Games, Scores, Points, and Standings along with their relationships.

 ```mermaid
 erDiagram